Reporting guidelines under development for clinical trials protocols

 An official extension of the SPIRIT 2013 Statement defining standard protocol items for clinical trials in children is currently under development.
 A Delphi process to generate possible reporting standards for the guideline has taken place in Q2-3 2014.
-A Consensus meeting was held 15 September 2014.
-In April 2019, the group informed that the SPIRIT-C Statement and the Explanation and Elaboration documents will be published in Q3 2019.
+A Consensus meeting was held on 15 September 2014.
+The group informs that the evidence synthesis, Delphi survey and international consensus have been completed.
+The checklists have been finalized (available on request).
+In August 2021 the group updated their website saying that SPIRIT-C Statement and Explanation and Elaboration document will be published in Q4 2021.

 PLOT (Protocol Lab for Online Trials) (registered 5 December 2019)

 The PLOT consortium aims to build a research reporting checklist for protocols of randomised controlled trials involving the online participation of patients and citizens.
 PLOT is designed as an extension of the SPIRIT reporting guideline but focussed on the reporting of patient and public involvement (PPI) in trials conducted through the internet.
 The checklist will apply to clinical trials and also to mixed methods studies protocols.

 The group has reviewed the literature on patient and public involvement in the design of clinical trials, about the engagement of citizens in clinical trials through online sources and about dissemination practices about PPI.
 They are also identifying uncertainties around informed consent.